linhlbn/Merry-Xmas/README.md

 * download link for the Android app (the music notes challenging)
 * mini javascript game
 * draw picture as she wants
-* Imagine Dragons - Demons cover by me
+* sing this song: Imagine Dragons - Demons cover by me
 * special: random quotes will change on the home page every time she clicks to show more content, also have some buttons to 'teleport' to the new content